URN/ob_one/README.md

 For a quick installation of dependecies on Linux use your package manager, for example for Debian based distros:

-'apt-get install libopus-dev libasound2-dev portaudio19-dev'
+`apt-get install libopus-dev libasound2-dev portaudio19-dev`

 and for OSX users (who have macports installed)

-'port install portaudio libopus'
+`port install portaudio libopus`

 ## Installation
 Clone reposity via `git clone https://github.com/urn/ob_one.git` and browse into the operating system directory of choice.
 From the terminal run the command: